DanielMabadeje/Start-My-Simple-PHP-Framework/README.md

 +---Controllers         <- Contains a Dir for each Route each contains this Route's Controllers.
 +---Core                <- Contains Core Classes for the framework +---Logs                <- Contains Logs created by the scripts (e.g Exception Handler logs) +---Models              <- Contains Models (can be sub-directoried using namespaces using PSR-4 specs.
-+---Utilities           <- Contains Utility Classes.
++---Modules              <- Contains Default Modules (can be sub-directoried using namespaces using PSR-4 specs.
++---Repositories         <- incase repositories are needed (can be sub-directoried using namespaces using PSR-4 specs.
++---Database              <- for sql queries .
 +---Vendor              <- Composer's Vendor Dir, contains autoloader code and third-party packeges.
 +---Views               <- Contains Views, a Dir for each route, each contains a Dir for each Controller.
 |   +---_FullMessages     <- Contains Full Messages HTML designs.